-Some of the sketches students created (photos by Emily Bhargava)
+Figure 1.
+Some of the sketches students created (photos by Emily Bhargava).

-The resulting narrative arc told a story about the GW "winning formula", which included:

-Increasing local health problems (millions with pre-diabetes; health a primary local concern)

-Unused lots in the city as an opportunity for planting (80-unused lots, almost 6,000 sq ft. converted into beds already)

-A mobile market to sell local veggies (serving more than 3000 people)

-Green Team members appreciating healthy food ("now I know vegetables taste good")

-Local school youth working on beds (more than 400 youth)

-Adding all that together, in the visual language of the youth, would create more love, money and community ("together livin' better")

-The visual designs were stitched together by Emily Bhargava into a consistent mural design that leveraged the cartoon / infographic visual style the youth had sketched in.
+The resulting narrative arc told a story about the GW "winning formula" and how it was benefitting the community through "together livin' better".
+The visual designs were stitched together by Emily Bhargava into a consistent mural design.
 Painted on the large metal fence behind one of the converted lots, roughly 80 feet long and 10 feet tall, it showcases the GW impact story at the site of one of the reclaimed urban farms; literally telling a story about the space, in the space itself.